HEP-FCC/FCCeePhysicsPerformance/case-studies/BSM/LLP/README.md

 #### WIP
   - Valentina: study of the momentum resolution versus displacement building on top of previous work.
 Starting point could be a particle gun with muons in pythia generating a wide spectrum from prompt to 1,5 meters of distance from the collision point (the whole tracker) and see what happens.

- - Rohini: using setup from Suchita, try to generate samples with varying parameters, to then check how collimated the decay products of the RHN are and produce some plots to show.
+ - Rohini: using setup from Suchita, try to generate samples with varying parameters, to then check how collimated the decay products of the RHN are and produce performance plots.

  - Emilia: using Suchita's files, prepare RHN event-display for CERN courier.